 - No grad school loan origination fee or prepayment penalty

-- Sallie Mae student loan terms of five to 15 years
+- Sallie Mae student loan term of 15 years

 - Loan amounts from $1,000 up to the full cost of attendance

-- Three repayment options for in-school borrowers: full deferment, fixed $25 monthly payment, and interest-only payments
+- 3 repayment options for in-school borrowers: full deferment, fixed $25 monthly payments and interest-only payments

 - Optional interest-only payments for an additional 12 months after leaving graduate school

 - Option to add a cosigner to graduate student loans

 - CommonBond offers fixed-rate and variable-rate student loans

 - Interest rate discount of 0.25% for setting up automatic payments

 - Loan origination fee of 2% and no prepayment penalty